Caspar-Cheng/React-Form-List/README.md

 2.0 - Use hook(useCallback), and redux(user actions and reducers, root reducer, store) to replace the usage of GlobalState;

-3.0 - Use JSON server API & components optimization (add more function inside detail page);
+3.0 - Use JSON server API & components optimization (use share components as much as possible);

 4.0 - Re-write as TypeScript (airbnb-recommended-rules);